LeetLLM

 Ship the policy-answerer-v1 artifact

-1. Store three versions of an electronics-return policy with chunk_id, document_id, parent_id, effective dates, region, and ACL tags.
+1. Store three versions of an access-control policy with chunk_id, document_id, parent_id, effective dates, region, and ACL tags.

-2. Add at least four frozen questions: a supported EU request, a US-only request, a restricted merchant-policy attack, and a question whose answer is absent.
+2. Add at least four frozen questions: a supported EU request, a US-only request, a restricted admin-only policy attack, and a question whose answer is absent.

 3. Implement a retriever behind the retrieve() contract.
 Keep the simple overlap baseline first.